 Instead of using deprecated kernel extensions, the package uses native macOS system extensions for an immersive Windows-on-Mac experience.
 At the heart of every feature, you can do more for less time without compromising on quality.

 Run Games with Fast & Improved Graphics (DirectX)

-Besides the superb speed, users can enjoy improved graphics delivered by Parallels Desktop Version 16.
-With up to 20% faster DirectX 11 and full support for OpenGL graphics allows you to run more Windows apps and games, including CLINCheck Pro, ProPresenter 6, Rhino 6, SAMSON Connect, DIALux EVO 9, among others.
+Besides the superb speed, users can enjoy improved graphics delivered by Parallels Desktop Version 17.
+With more than 20% faster DirectX 11 and full support for OpenGL graphics allows you to run more Windows apps and games, including CLINCheck Pro, ProPresenter 6, Rhino 6, SAMSON Connect, DIALux EVO 9, among others.
 You can now achieve quality 3D capabilities, thanks to the world’s first Metal graphics acceleration in macOS Big Sur VM.

 To ensure more hours of productivity, use Windows in travel mode to increase battery life.
 You can also set “Do Not Disturb” on Parallels Desktop so that Windows does not disturb you as well as use Trackpad to zoom and rotate content smoothly in Windows.

 Support for Linux